Immobility/CTF-Writeups/sarCTF2020/README.md

 First public CTF in 2020!
-85th place, not bad!
+85th place, not bad, A good start to the year!

 # Forensics